Chris Gräpel, M.Eng, P.Eng.

 Edmonton

-Chris is a Civil/Geotechnical Engineer with 32 years of experience in dam engineering and geohazard engineering and in western and northern Canada, South America, and South Africa.
+Chris is a Civil/Geotechnical Engineer with 32 years of experience in dam and geohazard engineering in western and northern Canada, South America, and South Africa.

 Key Projects

-Chris’s key current projects include Designer of Record for the New East Chin Dam near Taber Alberta; Engineer of Record assignments for various cooling ponds and ash tailings dams throughout central Alberta; Project Director for KCB’s work on highway geohazard assignments for Alberta Transportation’s Geohazard Risk Management Program (GRMP) in the Grand Prairie South, Central, and Southern Regions of Alberta (which includes annual instrumentation readings and monitoring, inspection, and repair/mitigation design and construction for highway sites with large natural landslides, embankment failures, rockfall, coal-mine voids, dispersive soils and subsurface voids, and riverbank erosion sites); Designer of Record for dam decommissioning design and associated construction work; and leading/facilitating and participating in risk assessments, dam safety reviews, and tailings storage facility audits for water supply, power generation, and mining dams throughout western and northern Canada, South America, and South Africa.
+Chris’s current projects include Designer of Record for the New East Chin Dam near Taber Alberta; Engineer of Record assignments for various cooling ponds and ash tailings dams in Alberta; Project Director for KCB’s work on highway geohazard assignments for Alberta Transportation’s Geohazard Risk Management Program (GRMP) in the Grand Prairie South, Central, and Southern Regions of Alberta; Designer of Record for dam decommissioning design and associated construction work; and leading/facilitating and participating in risk assessments, dam safety reviews, and tailings storage facility audits for water supply, power generation, and mining dams.

-Chris is an Adjunct Professor of Civil Engineering at the University of Alberta and co-leads a research project on Change Detection for Highway Geohazards with the University of Alberta and Alberta Transportation.
+Chris is an Adjunct Professor of Civil Engineering at the University of Alberta (UofA), serves on the Civil Industry Advisory Board for UofA, and co-leads a research project on Change Detection for Highway Geohazards with the UofA and Alberta Transportation.

 Education